How to Generate Good Business Ideas for Your Startup

 Drucker’s Seven Sources of Innovative Opportunity

 Many ideas are generated by people when they least expect, for example, a musician who was interviewed said he gets his musical ideas while using the toilet.
 He keeps a journal in the toilet in case he needs it.
-Others may have ideas while driving, sleeping or gardening and so on, but the most important thing is not to note or record them in writing.
+Others may have ideas while driving, sleeping or gardening and so on, but the most important thing is to note or record them in writing.

 Peter Drucker, regarded as the “father of modern management”, states, “Innovation does not come as a tempest but with the rustling of the wind” (Drucker, 2015).
 This quote, famously articulated by Peter Drucker, highlights that innovation is rarely a sudden, earth-shattering event (a tempest).
 Instead, it is usually a quiet, systematic, and intentional process (a rustling of the wind) that arises from observing changes already occurring in the environment.